 NOTE: Applicants do not always receive written, named confirmation of travel partner approval.
-This does not seem to have been a big problem at the Georgian border, though it does cause delays while they have to take extra time to verify the travel partner was approved.
-However, it can cause issues when trying to board the flight to Georgia as airline staff need evidence that you will be allowed to enter Georgia, otherwise you cannot board.
-Follow up with your application to get evidence for the travel partner and tell them that you need it so they can board the flight.
+This does not seem to have been a big problem at the Georgian border, though it does cause delays while they have to take extra time to verify that the travel partner was approved.
+However, it can cause issues when trying to board the flight to Georgia, as airline staff need evidence that you will be allowed to enter Georgia in order to board the plane.
+Follow up with your application to get evidence for the travel partner, and tell them that you need it so they can board the flight.

 What type of insurance do I need?
 Can it be a Georgian insurance company?
 Or must it be an international insurance company?

-You do not have to use an expensive international provider, local Georgian health insurance companies are able to provide the required insurance.
-That said, expat insurance may offer you more and better quality than a local insurer.
+You do not have to use an expensive international provider.
+Local Georgian health insurance companies are able to provide the required insurance.
+That said, expat insurance may offer you more coverage and better quality than a local insurer.

 Do I just need health insurance, or complete travel insurance?